South Portland, Maine Employment Lawyers

 Our firm represented a Puerto Rican employee at a local supermarket chain with an impeccable performance record who was terminated after he complained about his supervisor making racist remarks like “why don’t you go back to where you came from,” refusing to provide the same training that was provided to white coworkers, spying on him while he was working, falsely accusing him of misconduct, provoking him into an argument, and then disciplining him for defending himself.
 During our investigation, we obtained sworn statements from several coworkers attesting to our client’s impeccable work performance and corroborating his claims about the supervisor’s racism.
 The employer offered to settle the case while it was still pending in the Maine Human Rights Commission.

-If you have been retaliated against for reporting unlawful activity in your workplace or discriminated against on the basis of your race or national origin, call Maine Employee Rights Group today, 207.874.0905, for a free legal consultation.
+If you have been retaliated against for reporting unlawful activity in your workplace or discriminated against on the basis of your race or national origin, call Maine Employee Rights Group today, 207.874.0905, for legal consultation.